xhycccc/Struts2-Vuln-Demo/struts2-vuln-demo/s2-003/README.md

 Struts2 Version: `struts-2.0.11.2-all`

-Server: `Tomcat 6.0.9` (I only run payload successful in this version).
+Server: `Tomcat 6.0.9` (Only in this version did I run payload successfully).

 IDE: `idea 2020.1.1 ULTIMATE`